MACastellon/mern_stack_starter/README.md

 ## Includes:
 - Users features : register , login , email verification, forgot password.
 - Private route and Redirected route system on the front end.
-- Global State for User using the Context API
+- Global State for User using the Context API (A branch using redux is also planned)

 ## Server dependencies:
 - bcrypt